nrupprecht/GFlow/GFlowSim/Configuration files.md

 ### Variables.

 Variables can be defined for use in configuration files.
 Anywhere a parameter or value is expected, a variable can be used.
 A variable may be either a string or a number, the file parse creator will interpret it to be whatever it should be in the context in which it is used.
+Since variables can represent strings or numerical values, mathematical expressions will not be parsed for variables.
 Variables should be defined as follows:

     Var: [Name]=[Default value]